EEOB-BioData/BCB546X-R/_episodes/03-data-structures-and-data-subsetting.md

 {: .output}
 > ## Callout
 >
-> Where does these data come from?
+> Where do these data come from?
 >
 {: .callout}